-If a proposed project includes acquisition costs stemming from the purchase of land and/or buildings owned by a related party of the development team, the applicant must submit documentation demonstrating adherence to the following conditions:
+If a proposed project includes acquisition costs stemming from the purchase of income-generating land and/or vacant or income-generating buildings owned by a related party of the development team, the applicant must submit documentation demonstrating adherence to the following conditions:

+Seller Financing

-- The maximum seller note amount may be sized at the purchase price or appraised value, whichever is lower. - No consideration to a related-party seller (cash out to seller) is permitted.
+The maximum seller note amount may be sized no larger than the lower of (1) the purchase price or (2) the as-is restricted appraised value.

+Cash Out to a Related-Party Seller

+No consideration to a related-party seller (cash out to seller) is permitted.
+For new construction projects, if the existing related party-owned land is not generating income, then cash out to seller is allowed.

 Cash out to seller is calculated as follows: